Criticality in the Bose-Hubbard model with three-body repulsion: Exact diagonalization approach

-where ${\cal F}(J,\delta)=|\langle G(J)|G(J+\delta)\rangle|$ is the fidelity of neighbouring ground states of the system differing by a small change of the tunnelling.
-In the thermodynamic limit, i.e. when $L \rightarrow \infty$, the singular behaviour of FS is an efficient indicator of the phase transition of finite rank.
-For finite system size, the FS is a smooth function of $J$ but some non monotonic behaviour is still present.
-In the left panel of Fig. \ref{Fig4}, the FS for two different three-body repulsions $W$ are presented for different system sizes $L$.
-One can find that the maximal amplitude of the FS, as well as its position crucially depend on the system size $L$.
-The observed behaviour of the FS suggests that it will diverge for an infinite size system (while the fidelity $\cal F$ will collapse to zero).
+where ${\cal F}(J,\delta)=|\langle G(J)|G(J+\delta)\rangle|$ is the fidelity of neighboring ground states of the system differing by a small change in the tunneling.
+In the thermodynamic limit, i.e. when $L \rightarrow \infty$, the singular behavior of FS is an efficient indicator of the phase transition of finite rank.
+For finite system size, the FS is a smooth function of $J$ but some non monotonic behavior is still present.
+In the left panel in Fig. \ref{Fig4}, the FS for two three-body repulsions $W$ are presented for different system sizes $L$.
+One finds that the maximal amplitude of the FS, as well as its position crucially depend on the system size $L$.
+The observed behavior of the FS suggests that it will diverge for an infinite size system (while the fidelity $\cal F$ will collapse to 0).
 Therefore, the studied QPT falls under the paradigm of Landau type phase transitions and can be well understood within the phenomenological Landau symmetry-breaking theory \cite{You,Zenardi,Liu,Cozzini2,Venuti,Buonsante}.
 This picture is consistent with previous results for the hard-core model, since it is known that the PSF-SF transition it undergoes is of the Ising-type at unit filling $\rho=1$ \cite{Diehl1,Diehl2,Lee,Bonnes}.